Trump threatens more tariffs on Mexico over part of immigration deal

-WASHINGTON (Reuters) - President Donald Trump said on Monday the United States had signed another portion of an immigration and security deal with Mexico that would need to be ratified by Mexican lawmakers.
+WASHINGTON (Reuters) - President Donald Trump said on Monday the United States had signed another portion of an immigration deal with Mexico that would need to be ratified by Mexican lawmakers.

 He did not provide details but threatened tariffs if Mexico’s Congress did not approve the plan.